 - Turn the tap tight every time.
 Make sure it does not drip.
 Fix your tap if it’s leaking – get a plumber or fix it yourself.
 A tap that drips one one drop a second wastes more than 600 liters a month, or over 7,500 liters a year!
 (Source: U.S. Geological Survey)

 - Take short showers (3-4 minutes), over baths or long showers.
 Baths use nearly 2.5 times as much water as showers, while showers use 3-4 buckets of clean drinking water – every minute.
 (Source: Water Wise)

 - When washing your face, use a basin and a sponge, rather than let the water run.

 - Use a mug to rinse your mouth.
 Running the tap while brushing your teeth can waste 4 gallons of water.
 (Source: Huffington Post)

 - At home, use the same set of utensils, plate and bowl.
 Wash them only if they are dirty.
 I realized a lot of us wash our utensils or put it away in the sink when it’s still perfectly clean.
 Most of the time, I use my plate or bowl as a place to hold my food (like fruits, vegetables, or bread slices) and they barely get dirty.
 Hence, I use them over and over, and wash them only when they are dirty.

-- Do you know a full toilet flush can use up to 15 litres of water for everyflush, whereas half flush usesless than 6 litre?
+- Do you know a full toilet flush can use up to 15 liters of water for every flush, whereas half flush uses less than 6 liter?
 (Source: Water Wise) When using the toilet, use a half flush if it’s number one (pee), and a full flush if it’s number two (poo).
 Install a dual-flush toilet system if you don’t already have one.

 - If you use a dishwasher, turn it on only when it’s full.
 Not when it’s half-full.